 - events beyond living memory that are significant nationally or globally

 - the lives of significant individuals in the past who have contributed to national and international achievements

 - significant historical events, people and places in their own locality.

-- putting dates and events in chronological order
+- put dates and events in chronological order

 - find the similarities and differences between people, things and events